-Here’s a threshold question that every fledgling business must immediately deal with, as noted on a relevant page of our website at the San Diego business law firm of Gallagher/Krich, APC: What legal form should a start-up enterprise assume?
+Here’s a threshold question that every fledgling business must immediately deal with, as noted on our website at the San Diego business law firm of Gallagher Krich, APC: What legal form should a start-up enterprise assume?
 There are a number of very important points to consider in any debate centered on the respective pros and cons of a corporation, partnership, limited liability company, family-owned enterprise or other business form.

 And what about all those contracts that need to be identified, negotiated and carefully drafted?
 They can run a wide gamut, from purchase/sale contracts and employment agreements to nondisclosure pacts and myriad other documents.

 Lease or rent space?
 How an Attorney Can Help

 A key decision that many businesses must make at the outset of their new enterprise centers on whether it is more advantageous to lease or rent space for a company headquarters, manufacturing plant and other facilities.

 For myriad and understandable reasons, that can be a very tough call to make, with the correct decision being critically important to a company’s bottom line.

 An established business and commercial law firm like ours can work with a client to help ensure that all relevant considerations are addressed and dealt with regarding this high-level matter.
 Some companies might prefer to lease, owing to the comparatively smaller effect that a lease has on a company’s cash flow and balance sheet as compared with a real estate purchase.

 Conversely, some entities might want to purchase property, knowing that they will save money over the long term and also reap the advantages of property appreciation and any rising market.